-It is recommended to follow the transfection reagent amounts specified in Tables 1 and 2.
-Alternatively, the amount of transfection reagent can be adjusted proportionally according to the number of cells, also suspension cells can be transfected according to the common density used in customer's cell culture system
+Most primary stem cells are adherent cells, it is recommended to follow the transfection reagent amounts specified in Tables 1 and 2.
+Alternatively, the amount of transfection reagent can be adjusted proportionally according to the number of cells.

 • How to improve transfection efficiency?